Workshops

 Causality

-How do we create specific and detailed stories on our feet?
-This class will look at the tools of short story writing as they apply to unscripted theatre.
-Using George Saunders’ book A Swim in the Pond in the Rain, we will look at his investigation of Chekhov and other great Russian writers as they apply to improvising unscripted theatre.
-Requires reading A Swim in the Pond in the Rain.
+How do we create specific, detailed stories on our feet?
+Using George Saunders’ A Swim in the Pond in the Rain, we’ll examine his analysis of Chekhov and other Russian masters and apply those principles to unscripted performance.

 Foundation